 - Always hold the work firmly on the downward rotation side of the table

-- Never make adjustments while the sander is on.
+- Never adjust the table angle while the sander is running